ondri-nibs/ondridown/README.md

 The `ondridown` package is an R package for creating ONDRI documentation using a standardized RMarkdown template. <b>This package is currently under development.</b><br><br>

-Class files (for APA style citations) are from [Citation Style Language's github page](https://github.com/citation-style-language/styles/blob/master/apa.csl).
+Class files (for APA style citations) are from [Citation Style Language's GitHub page](https://github.com/citation-style-language/styles/blob/master/apa.csl).
 Much of the inspiration and basis of the template comes from [bookdown](https://bookdown.org/yihui/rmarkdown/).

 To use this package, please clone the repository and open the project through ```ondridown.Rproj```.
 Once you've opened the project, please install it using the following lines of code.
 ```
-if (!require(devtools)){
+if (!require("devtools")){
-    install.packages(devtools)
+    install.packages("devtools")
 }
 devtools::install()
 ```